thejsway/thejsway/README.md

 * **Hands-on**.
 No real learning happens without practicing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
 A three-part project will guide you in the creation of a social news web application ([see it in action](https://thejsway-publink.herokuapp.com)).
 * **Easy to follow**.
 Code along directly in your browser or build an efficient JavaScript development environment on your local machine.

-Read a bit more about this project [here](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e).
+> Read a bit more about the [goals of this project](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e) and its [successful launch](https://medium.freecodecamp.org/taking-off-the-successful-launch-of-an-open-source-book-7553a2262898).

 ## Publishing